|

 Archives | floridaleatherbacks.com

-Alice.
-The beginning of this season Chris spotted her again and remembered the scalloped rear flipper.
-After looking through files and blogs, we realized Alice and Ridgey are probably the same turtle. ... then tried nesting again.
-Every time she tried dropping eggs you could see the strain in her rear flippers.
-We are very confused as to why this turtle can't lay eggs because she appears ...
+In 2003, a turtle with the same problem ... season Chris spotted her again and remembered the scalloped rear flipper.
+After looking through files and blogs, we realized ... rear flipper down causing sand to fall into her egg chamber and then tried nesting again.
+Every time she tried dropping eggs you could see the strain in her rear flippers ...

 floridaleatherbacks.com